-New capital's lavish mosque angers Egyptians facing poverty
+Egypt's new lavish mosque angers Egyptians facing poverty

 The New Administrative Capital of Egypt has been purpose-built 45km (28 miles) east of Cairo.

-Its new Islamic Cultural Centre also includes the Grand Mosque, which covers more than 19,000 sq m and is capable of hosting 107,000 worshippers.
+Its new Islamic Cultural Centre also includes Egypt's Grand Mosque which covers more than 19,000 sq m and is capable of hosting 107,000 worshippers.

-The mosque cost 800 million Egyptian pounds ($25.9m; £20.7m) to build and is the second biggest mosque in the world.
+The mosque cost 800 million Egyptian pounds to build (around £21m) and is the second biggest mosque in the world.

-State media celebrated the mosque for breaking three world records - including the largest pulpit in the world, with a height of 16.6m (54.5ft), handcrafted from the finest types of wood.
+The media celebrated the mosque for breaking three Guinness World records - including the largest pulpit in the world with a height of 16.6m, handcrafted from the finest types of wood, state media said.

-The second and third were for the main chandelier of the mosque, which is the heaviest in the world at 24,300kg (53,572lb), and the largest, with a diameter of 22m (72.2ft) and comprising four levels.
+The second and third were for the main chandelier of the mosque, being the heaviest chandelier in the world of 24,300kg (53572.3lb), and it being the largest chandelier with a diameter of 22m and four levels.

-The opening event was attended by President Abdul Fattah al-Sisi, with state media describing it as showing Egypt's "grandiosity".
+The opening event was attended by the president, with state media describing it as showing Egypt's "grandiosity".

-But on social media there was severe criticism.
+But on social media, the only platform left for dissidents of Egypt's President Abdel Fattah El-Sisi, there was severe criticism.

-Egypt is facing a deepening economic crisis.
-Its currency has lost half of its value against the dollar over the past year, causing inflation to reach its highest level in five years.
+Egypt is facing a deepening economic crisis - and although many countries are battling soaring inflation, Egypt is one of those suffering the most.

-The country has also been selling state assets to Gulf investors to help plug a widening budget deficit.
+The country has also been selling its state assets to Gulf investors to help plug the widening budget deficit.

 Many people went to Twitter and Facebook to criticise lavish spending on religious places at this critical time, as millions of Egyptians struggle every day to put food on their table.